KiraResari/kanji_tree/Protocol.md

 * Next, I want the Kanji represented by the button that is clicked to be loaded as the active Kanji

   * This, once again, bears the potential for unending grief and misery
+  * ...and just to prove me wrong, this one turned out to be no problem at all, and worked pretty much exactly as I had hoped it would
   *